cp2824/mws-restaurant-project/README.md

 3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
 4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

+To run this project on your local machine, you need node.js installed.
+You also need to clone and have Sails Server for Phase 2 running on localhost:1337 After cloning project, npm install or yarn install

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.